EidenKim-HPC/EuroSys-25/README.md

 -  Example (Config.ini)
      * DataMemory / IndexMemory: Set uniformly based on the available memory size and the number of instances.
 (DataMemory / IndexMemory)
+     * DiskPageBufferMemory: Setting the DiskPageBufferMemory value for disk page buffering
      * [NDBD] List
      The following list of NDBD items manages the ID information for master-slave instances:
      The first NDBD entry is designated as the Master Instance.